 Moritz Sudhof, Andrés Gomés Emilsson, Andrew L. Maas, and Christopher Potts.
 (2014).
 Sentiment Expression Conditioned by Affective Transitions and Social Forces.
-To appear in Proceedings of 20th Conference on Knowledge Discovery and Data Mining (KDD 2014).
+Proceedings of 20th Conference on Knowledge Discovery and Data Mining (KDD 2014).

 Andrew Maas, Chris Heather, Chuong (Tom) Do, Relly Brandman, Daphne Koller, and Andrew Y. Ng.
 (2014).
 Offering Verified Credentials in Massive Open Online Courses.
 ACM Ubiquity Symposium: MOOCs and Technology to Advance Learning and Learning Research.
 January 2014.

 Andrew L. Maas, Awni Y. Hannun, and Andrew Y. Ng.
 (2013).
 Rectifier Nonlinearities Improve Neural Network Acoustic Models.
 ICML Workshop on Deep Learning for Audio, Speech, and Language Processing (WDLASL 2013).